MicrosoftDocs/win32/desktop-src/axe/properties.md

 ## Remarks

-As a solution assembles a job, the assessment management API’s will check some of properties for consistency – returning warnings to the solution as appropriate.
+As a solution assembles a job, the assessment management API s will check some of properties for consistency   returning warnings to the solution as appropriate.

 ## Element information